 - 2.1 All business shall be conducted in the name of the Trust. - 2.2 The Trust has the functions conferred on it by the Regulatory Framework. - 2.3 All funds received in trust shall be in the name of the Trust as corporate trustee.
 In relation to funds held on trust, powers exercised by the Trust as corporate trustee shall be exercised separately and distinctly from those powers exercised as a Trust. - 2.4 Directors acting on behalf of the Trust as a corporate trustee are acting as quasi-trustees.
 Accountability for charitable funds held on trust is to the Charity Commission. - 2.5 The Trust has resolved that certain powers and decisions may only be exercised or made by the Board in formal session.
-Those powers and decisions delegated by the Board are set out in the "Scheme of Delegation", which has effect as if incorporated into the Standing Orders. - 2.6 Composition of the Board In accordance with, but always subject to, the provisions of the Constitution, the composition of the Board shall be: - 2.6.1 The chairman of the Trust - 2.6.2 between 5 and 8 voting non-executive directors excluding the chairperson - 2.6.3 between 5 and 8 voting executive directors including: - The chief executive (and accounting officer) - The director of finance - A medical or dental practitioner - A registered nurse - The director of operations - The chief of People (director of HR) - 2.7 Appointment of the Chairman and other voting and Non-executive Directors The chair and the other voting and non-executive Directors are appointed by the Council of Governors. - 2.8 Appointment of the Executive Directors The chief executive is appointed by the non-executive Directors, subject to the approval of the Council of Governors.
-The other executive directors are appointed by a committee consisting of the chair, the other non-executive directors and the chief executive.
+Those powers and decisions delegated by the Board are set out in the "Scheme of Delegation", which has effect as if incorporated into the Standing Orders. - 2.6 Composition of the Board In accordance with, but always subject to, the provisions of the Constitution, the composition of the Board shall be: - 2.6.1 The chair of the Trust - 2.6.2 between 5 and 8 voting non-executive directors excluding the chairperson - 2.6.3 between 5 and 8 voting executive directors including: - The chief executive (and accounting officer) - The director of finance - A medical or dental practitioner - A registered nurse - The chief operating officer (director of operations) - The chief of People (director of HR) - The chief information officer. - 2.7 Appointment of the chair and other voting and non-voting nonexecutive Directors - The chair and the other voting and non-voting non-executive Directors are appointed by the Council of Governors. - 2.8 Appointment of the executive directors The chief executive is appointed by the non-executive Directors, subject to the approval of the Council of Governors.
+The other executive directors are appointed by a committee consisting of the chair, the other non-executive directors, and the chief executive.